Five top tips to prepare yourself and your home for a new dog

 1. Hit the shops

 Arguably the most exciting step in preparing for your new pet, it’s time to get your home kitted out with the prefect products for your pooch.
-There are various places from which to buy pet supplies, from online stores or supermarkets, to garden centres or specialist pet stores.
+There are various places from which to buy pet supplies, we recommend popping to your local specialist pet store who are ready and waiting to share their passion and knowledge in all things pets.

 Some of the items it’s wise to purchase, no matter how old your new companion, include: